 Under Basel III Capital requirements, beginning January 1, 2016, a capital conservation buffer of 0.625% became effective.
-The capital conservation buffer is 1.25% as of December 31, 2017 and the Bank met that requirement with a buffer of 7.30%.
+The capital conservation buffer is 1.25% as of December 31, 2018 and the Bank met that requirement with a buffer of 6.39%.
 The capital conservation buffer will be gradually increased through January 1, 2019 to 2.5%.
 Banks will be required to maintain levels that meet the required minimum plus the capital conservation buffer in order to make distributions, such as dividends, or discretionary bonus payments.
+As noted above, if the Bank qualifies and elects to comply with the new Community Bank Leverage Ratio the above capital measurements would no longer apply to us.

-Total assets increased in 2017 and we anticipate asset levels to increase in the future due to an emphasis on growing the loan portfolio and the core deposit base of the Bank.
+Total assets increased in 2018 and we anticipate asset levels to increase in the future due to an emphasis on growing the loan portfolio and the core deposit base of the Bank.
 Under current economic conditions, we believe it is prudent to continue to increase capital to support planned asset growth while being able to absorb potential losses that may occur if asset quality deteriorates further.
 Based upon projections, we believe our earnings will be sufficient to support the Bank's planned asset growth.

-No cash dividends have been paid historically and and we do not anticipate paying a cash dividend in the foreseeable future as the Company continues to have a retained deficit.
+No cash dividends have been paid historically and we do not anticipate paying a cash dividend in the foreseeable future as the Company continues to have a retained deficit.
 Earnings will continue to be retained to build capital and position the Company to pay a dividend to its shareholders as soon as practicable.